rollup/rollup/docs/command-line-interface/index.md

---no-esModule               Do not add __esModule property --exports <mode>            Specify export mode (auto, default, named, none) --extend                    Extend global variable defined by --name --no-externalImportAssertions Omit import assertions in "es" output --no-externalLiveBindings   Do not generate code to support live bindings --failAfterWarnings         Exit with an error if the build produced warnings --filterLogs <filter>       Filter log messages
+--no-esModule               Do not add __esModule property --exports <mode>            Specify export mode (auto, default, named, none) --extend                    Extend global variable defined by --name --no-externalImportAttributes Omit import attributes in "es" output --no-externalLiveBindings   Do not generate code to support live bindings --failAfterWarnings         Exit with an error if the build produced warnings --filterLogs <filter>       Filter log messages